Ecological-Complexity-Lab/infomap_ecology_package/README.md

 ## Citation
 The paper accompanying this repository is:
-[Farage, C., D. Edler, A. Eklöf, M. Rosvall, and S. Pilosof.
-2020.
+Farage, C., D. Edler, A. Eklöf, M. Rosvall, and S. Pilosof.
+2021.
 Identifying flow modules in ecological networks using Infomap.
 Methods in Ecology and Evolution

 ## Full documentation
 Complete instructions for installation and many examples are in the [Wiki of this repository](https://github.com/Ecological-Complexity-Lab/infomap_ecology_package/wiki).